Nigeria to reopen airports for international flights from Aug. 29 | Health

 "It is safe to fly, if we observe all those protocols in place," Sirika said at a briefing in Abuja.
 Africa's most populous nation, which recorded its first confirmed coronavirus case in late February, now has 49,068 confirmed cases and 975 deaths.

-It resumed domestic flights on July 8, and Sirika said there had been no confirmed virus transmissions on flights.
+It resumed domestic flights on July 8 and Sirika said there had been no confirmed virus transmissions on flights.
+Passengers on international flights will need to provide a negative COVID-19 test in order to board and pay for another test after they arrive in Nigeria, Sirika said.
+They will also be required to fill in an online health questionnaire and present it to authorities when they land.

+Those currently returning to Nigeria aboard repatriation flights are required to self-quarantine for 14 days, and authorities retain passports for that period.
+Sirika said on Monday they could "gradually" stop keeping passengers' passports.

 ALSO READ